 Then relate our findings back to western societies, making it relevant through offering experiential insights and events through our wider work, that engages people with nature through their senses.

 This includes, workshops, talks, writing, podcast’s, radio and wider audio, photography, stage show and film.

 We’re excited to start instigating cultural and societal change regarding our collective relationship to nature, through experiential stage and theatre shows that will be environmentally friendly and subsequent workshops.

 Cardboard Citizens has been making life-changing theatre with and for homeless people for more than 25 years.
 We want to give the environment a voice through work on the stage too. https://www.cardboardcitizens.org.uk/

 Where will the trips be?

-5. Indigenous jungle cultures exist in remote settings, and the indigenous Palestinians exist on the Gaza Strip, both fighting for their survival.
+Motivate everyone to fight for survival.
+Indigenous jungle cultures exist in remote settings, and the indigenous Palestinians exist on the Gaza Strip, both fighting for their survival.
 We in the west are in the middle and not bothered about survival, preferring to think everything will be fine.
-Our aim is to motivate everyone to fight for survival.

 Enable people to get involved with things they can do to make a real change, not just tell them not to do things.